MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/VI__Line_material.md

 _**Applies To:** Lite deployment - deal to proforma invoicing_

-A vendor invoice in Dynamics 365 Project Operations can have a vendor invoice lines for materials, also called as products.
-Vendor Invoice lines for material allow a Project Manager to record the costs of materials that were purchased on the project.
+A vendor invoice in Dynamics 365 Project Operations can have a vendor invoice lines for products, also referred to as materials.
+Vendor Invoice lines for product allow a Project Manager to record the costs of products that were purchased on the project.

-Vendor Invoice lines for material may or may not reference a subcontract line for material.
-When a vendor invoice line for material references a subcontract, Project managers will be able to match and verify the materials being invoiced by the vendor invoice line with the usage of purchased material recorded and approved by project manager.
+Vendor Invoice lines for product may or may not reference a subcontract line for material.
+When a vendor invoice line for products references a subcontract, Project managers will be able to match and verify the products being invoiced by the vendor invoice line with the usage of purchased product recorded and approved by project manager.

-The following table provides information about the fields on the  **Vendor Invoice line**  for material.
+The following table provides information about the fields on the  **Vendor Invoice line**  for products.

 | **Field** | **Description** | **Functional impact** |
 | --- | --- | --- |